Read landing page reports

 - Click IDs such as

 gclid,gbraid, andwbraidare grouped away by default.
-They are useful for debugging, but noisy for normal reporting. - Keyword breakdowns depend on tracking parameters in the URL.
-If the parameters are missing, Hero AI should say so instead of inventing keyword rows.
+They're useful for debugging but noisy for normal reporting. - Keyword breakdowns depend on tracking parameters in the URL.
+If those parameters are missing, Hero AI says so rather than inventing keyword rows.

-- Very small samples can look dramatic.
-A page with 2 clicks and 1 conversion has a 50 percent CVR, but that is not enough data to trust.
+- Very small samples look dramatic.
+A page with 2 clicks and 1 conversion shows a 50 percent CVR, but that's not enough data to trust.